 When you’re thirsty, you might go over to a faucet and turn on the water, which your house’s water meter conveniently tracks.
 At the end of the month, the water company bills based on the usage data from your water meter.
-The process is frictionless, and it makes sense–for the consumer and the water company.
+The process is frictionless, and it makes sense for the consumer and for the water company.

 This convenience gets to the heart of usage-based billing: pricing and payments based upon communicating usage data instead of a fixed price in dollars and cents.
 Until recently, most SaaS businesses didn’t have access to the metering tools required to implement usage-based monetization–even when customers preferred it.

 Think about it through the lens of an Uber or Lyft customer.
 When passengers ride in their drivers’ cars to their destination, the ride-sharing apps conveniently track the distance and duration of their trips.
+Customers pay only when they catch a ride somewhere.
 Now, customers expect the same convenience from SaaS.

 “Firms are shifting from one-time perpetual sales or fixed monthly subscriptions to consumption models that blend one time, subscription, and usage-based billing.” – Forrester Wave

-The industry’s shift toward usage-based billing may even eclipse the decade-long move toward fixed subscriptions.
+The industry’s shift towards usage-based billing models may even eclipse the decade-long move toward fixed subscription billing.

 So how now do we calculate usage-based billing for a SaaS company?